 ~ Gerard Morel, Upper Kororoit Creek Bus Tour, Nov 2022.

 The Friends of Kororoit Creek are proud to acknowledge Aboriginal and Torres Strait Islander Peoples as the Traditional Custodians of the Country on which we live and work.
-We value and respect their deep and continued spiritual and cultural connections to the land, waters and seas, and pay our respects to their Ancestors, and Elders past, present and future.
+We value and respect their deep and continued spiritual and cultural connections to the land, waters and seas, and pay our respects to their Ancestors, and Elders past and present.

 The Friends of Kororoit Creek celebrate all people in their amazing diversity and are passionately and actively working to create an environment that feels safe and welcoming to all.